16 Top Things to Do in Boston in Winter

 Winter in Boston is no joke.
-With lows bottoming out at around 19 degrees in January, and highs averaging in the high 30s to mid-40s from December through February, you'll need to pack layers while visiting Boston at this time.
+With lows bottoming out at around 19 degrees in January, and highs averaging in the high 30s to mid-40s from December through February, you'll need to pack layers while visiting Boston in winter.
 Don't let the cold dissuade you from an early year visit.
 Boston is at its most majestic (not to mention quietest and cheapest) during the most frigid months.

 Hit the city during the Holidays, and you'll be blessed with pretty illuminations at the Museum of Fine Art's Festival of Lights, fun tree lighting ceremonies throughout town, Hanukkah celebrations at Faneuil Hall, and an impressive First Night celebration on New Year's.